+- o.
+Associated Person Policy

+- p.
+Consumer Protection Compliance Program

+- q.
+Guideline on Employee Travel to Taiwan

-- 14. Reviewed Internal Audit's risk assessment methodology and overview of its bankwide risk assessment evaluation which was included in the preparation of the 2020 audit plan. - 15.
-Non-executive members of the Committee regularly met separately with the Internal Audit Head and Compliance Officer during the year. - 16.
-Below is the meeting attendance record of the Committee members for 2020.
+- 16. The Committee Chairman regularly met separately with the Internal Audit Head and Compliance Officer during the year.

+- 17. Below is the meeting attendance record of the Committee members for 2021.

-No. of Meetings No. of Meetings
+Committee Members No. of Meetings Held No. of Meetings Attended

-Committee Members Held Attended

-Edwin B. Villanueva 6 6
+Luis Y. Benitez, Jr. 4 4

 Alexander A. Patricio 6 6

-Stephen P. Sy 2 2
+Juan Li-Hsuan 6 6

-Nick Huang 2 2
+Edwin B. Villanueva 2 2